YXLEE0912/Go-go-goooo-UM-Code-Fest/README.md

 *   **Corporate Finance & Strategy Departments**
 *   **Institutional Research Teams**

-*Note: NVIDIA is used only as a demo; the system is adaptable to multiple companies and industries.*
+*Note: NVIDIA is used only as a demo, the system is adaptable to multiple companies and industries.*

 ## ✅ The Solution (What We Solve)
 *   **Simplifies** complex financial analysis and market forecasting.